joydesigner/simple-grid/README.md

 # simple-grid
-simple media query grid on desktop and mobile devices
++ Simple media query grid on desktop and mobile devices
++ Tested on ipad, iphone 4+ and macbook pro, windows 10 desktop.